vitorpp10/python-projects/python_basics/sqlite_projects/crud_system/README.md

 ## Goal

-This mini project represents Phase 1 of my Python learning journey — focused on logic, database handling, and system structure at the command-line level.
+This mini project represents basics of my Python learning journey — focused on logic, database handling, and system structure at the command-line level.
 It serves as a foundation for future studies involving APIs, GUIs, and web development.